russfrisch/modernizr-rails/readme.md

 Then add the following to your application.js manifest:<br>
 `//= require modernizr`<br>

+Don't forget to run `bundle update` after upgrading to the latest gem version to ensure it's used by your rails app.

 HTML5 Boilerplate Rails Application Template
 =============================================
 If you're also a fan of the HTML5 Boilerplate project (http://h5bp.com), please check out a Rails 3.1 compatible application template I created that incorporates this Modernizr-Rails gem: https://github.com/russfrisch/h5bp-rails